What is eCommerce?

 There are three main types of eCommerce to engage in:

 Physical Items – Typically online merchants sell a range of products that can be delivered to their customer’s doors or arranged for collection.
 In this generation, it is now the norm to purchase clothes, electronics, gifts, and even daily essential items online.
-Shoppers simply add items to their online shopping carts or baskets, go through to a secure checkout environment and their order is placed.
+Shoppers simply add items to their online shopping carts or baskets, go through a secure checkout environment and their order is placed.

 Services – Everyone from website design companies to freelancers is now providing their services over the Internet.
 People pay for services such as online tuition, subscription memberships, domain registration, and web hosting.